volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - In PR Update All Project Dependencies, there is a risk related to strange decompiled object values with -- default values that may need attention in the future [#199].
 ```

-Success!
-One side effect I've noticed is that I have become more disciplined and descriptive in my pull requests.
 The more human-readable messages I leave, the easier it is for AI to analyze results.
+(Who would've thought, right? 🤔)
+As a result, I have become more disciplined in my pull requests.
-While this might seem obvious, I've now developed much better-styled, grammatically correct, and descriptive messages that are more understandable.
+I've now developed much better-styled, grammatically correct, and descriptive messages that are more understandable.
-It's like explaining to someone who will read the message out of context and this 'someone' should be able to grasp the idea of the message without additional information.
-This improvement benefits not only AI processing but also the communication within a team and a project's history.
+So, it’s a nice improvement for people who read my PRs, not just for AI processing.

-However, I should admit that I went beyond that, and now I add additional markers, like 'Risk 1: ...,' 'Risk 2: ...' in the text
+However, I should admit that in some cases I went beyond that, and now I sometimes add additional markers like 'Risk 1: ...,' 'Risk 2: ...' in the text
 (as I did [here](https://github.com/objectionary/opeo-maven-plugin/pull/259)) to get more precise answers from the AI.
 By doing this, the AI almost didn't make any mistakes.
 But do we really need the AI in this case at all?
-As you can see, it's what I initially didn't want to do at all - structure my text and add meta information.
+As you can see, it's exactly what I initially didn't want to do – structure my text and add meta information.

-Finally, we still have the same issues with formatting as we had in all the previous parts.
+How ironic.

 ## Let's improve it?